 * * * * * * * * * * * *

-WHAT: 2020 Subaru WRX STI 3rd Generation high performance all-wheel drive 2+3 compact in the brand’s homologated World Rally eXperimental Subaru Tecnica International line, an the final dressing on the VA platform introduced in 2015, when the WRX model broke off from the Imprezza line.
+WHAT: 2020 Subaru WRX STI 3rd Generation high performance all-wheel drive 2+3 compact in the brand’s homologated World Rally eXperimental Subaru Tecnica International line, It is the final dressing on the VA platform introduced in 2015, when the WRX model broke off from the Imprezza line.

 Powertrain: 2.5L DOHC 16V DI intercooled turbocharged gas Horizontally opposed-4 = 310 hp/ 290 lb-ft @ 4500 rpm + 6-speed manual helical transaxle + e- variable locking center differential all-wheel drive